What is a cardiac catheterization?

 - Whether coronary arteries are blocked

-What is Cardiac Catheterization used for?
+What is cardiac catheterization used for?

 Cardiac catheterization (cath) procedures are used to perform heart tests and procedures including:

-Contrast dye is injected into the coronary arteries (blood vessels supplying blood to the heart).
+In coronary angiography, contrast dye is injected into the coronary arteries (blood vessels supplying blood to the heart).
 This dye highlights the heart and blood vessels and allows the interventional cardiologist to evaluate how blood flows through the heart.

-An interventional cardiologist places a balloon and a small, mesh tube (stent) on the end of the catheter.
+For angioplasty and stenting, an interventional cardiologist places a balloon and a small, mesh tube (stent) on the end of the catheter.
 When positioned in the coronary artery, they inflate the balloon and expand the stent to open a blocked coronary artery.

-The interventional cardiologist uses catheterization to obtain a small sample of heart tissue.
+In endomyocardial biopsy, the interventional cardiologist uses catheterization to obtain a small sample of heart tissue.
 This tissue sample is analyzed in a lab to help diagnose or monitor heart conditions.

 The WATCHMAN is a small device implanted in a portion of the heart called the left atrial appendage (LAA).
 People with an irregular heart rhythm called atrial fibrillation have a high risk of blood clots in the LAA.
-The WATCHMAN device closes the LAA, reducing the risk of blood clots and stroke.
+The WATCHMAN device closes the LAA, reducing the risk of blood clots and stroke

-Who might need a Heart Catheterization?
+Who might need a heart catheterization?

-You might need a heart catheterization to diagnose heart or blood vessel disease if you have symptoms of a heart problems, such as chest pain or shortness of breath.
+You might need a heart catheterization to diagnose heart or blood vessel disease if you have symptoms of heart problems, such as chest pain or shortness of breath.

 A cardiac catheterization procedure may also be used to treat existing heart problems.
 Cardiologists use heart cath procedures to diagnose and treat conditions such as:

-Preparing for Cardiac Catheterization
+Preparing for cardiac catheterization

 Your care team gives you specific instructions to prepare for a cardiac catheterization.
 You may need to temporarily stop taking certain medications, such as blood thinners, before the procedure.
 If you have diabetes, make sure your care team understands your diabetes medication regimen.
 The contrast dye used during cardiac catheterization may increase the side effects of some diabetes medicines.